The criteria for medical licensure/registration in Canada is unique to each province, specialty or subspecialty, and location.

 Below you will find our partner recruitment organizations.
-If inquiring with the organization, mention that you are with Hippocratic Adventures and send us a message via Contact Us.
-You will support our community, website, and blog post authors.
+If inquiring with the organization, mention that you are with Hippocratic Adventures.
+You will support our community and website.

 Head Medical is a leading specialist in international medical recruitment, having helped 1,000s of physicians find new roles in amazing locations including UK, Australia, New Zealand, Singapore, China, the Gulf, Canada and Caribbean.
 So, if you think you might be interested in a new challenge and a change of scene, please get in touch for a chat with one of their recruitment specialists.
 Their expert team will support you with your licensing and immigration paperwork and provide practical advice to ensure your relocation goes as smoothly as possible.

 Sentry Health is a forward-thinking healthcare institution leveraging cutting-edge technology to pioneer a preventative and multidisciplinary approach to patient care.
 By prioritizing physician training, Sentry Health not only ensures the continuous professional development of healthcare providers but also plays a pivotal role in facilitating the attainment of medical licenses.
 In addition to training, the clinic goes beyond conventional healthcare models by providing comprehensive support in practice administration, empowering physicians to focus on delivering optimal patient outcomes efficiently and streamlined.
 With locations throughout Ontario, apply for a position here.